Reference Guide

 asyncio.run(main())

-$ pgmonkey pgconfig generate-code --filepath pg_normal.yaml
+$ pgmonkey pgconfig generate-code --filepath config.yaml --connection-type async_pool

 Generated Code: